||Optional Breakfast Sessions - Choose from 8

 Identify how to select the best initial therapy for your patient with IBD.

-Breakfast Session I: Endoscopic Management of Perforations and Fistulae
+Breakfast I: Endoscopic Management of Perforations and Fistulae

-(This session will begin with two didactic lectures followed by a hands-on demonstration in the Hands-on Endoscopy Workshop Center in the Exhibit Hall.
-The hands-on demonstration is an opportunity for attendees to gain tactile, first-hand experience using a variety of tools and techniques.
+(This session will begin with two didactic lectures followed by a hands-on demonstration in the Hands-On Endoscopy Workshop Center in the Exhibit Hall.
 The hands-on workshop portion of the session does not offer CME.)

 Moderator: Laith H. Jamil, MD, FACG